corbanworks/aws-blocker/README.md

 Usage: aws-blocker [POSITION] [REGIONS]...
 ```

-Position is a nummeric value specifying the line number the INPUT chain target line will be inserted at.
+Position is a numeric value specifying the line number the INPUT chain target line will be inserted at.
 Defaults to 1.
-Without any region arguments all IP ranges will by used.
+Without any region arguments all IP ranges will be used.

 Example: